m00rcheh/RNN_workshop_learn_bAIome/README.md

 **Technical Notes**

 We will develop the code either on the Google Colab platform or on the learn_bAIome teaching server.
 For Google Colab, participants need a Google account.
-If using the local server, please inform us a few days in advance so we can create an account for you.
+For using the local server, we have already created accounts for you.